pseudospectators/WaveRange/README.md

    Enter compression flag (0: do not compress; 1: compress) [1]: 0

-  The contents of the command file outmeta substitute for the following interactive input:
+  The contents of the command file 'outmeta' substitute for the following interactive input:

    Enter encoded data file name [data.wrb]: data.wrb